itow0001/goephor/README.md

 **param stri:** String,Bool,Int

-**note:** when nested environment variables are used in a striing convert all
+**note:** when nested environment variables are used in a string convert all

 **********************************************
 **********************************************